Jibz06/SafeEmbedGenerator/README.md

 ## Changelog

+### 1.2.12

+ * Fixed a major bug in the logic which made the plugin unusable in DMs.

 ### 1.2.11

  * Fixed a major bug which made it so that if someone was not in one of the BetterDiscord servers they couldn't send embeds anywhere.